-Moreover, even if some portion of the voter file were necessary to ascertain D.C.'s "compliance with federal election law," Compl. ¶ 23, the United States has not pleaded or otherwise pointed to any justification for why the full unredacted voter file is necessary to carry out this purported purpose.
-It is telling that, for decades, DOJ has neither sought nor required a full and unredacted voter file in its investigations regarding compliance with the NVRA.
-See, e.g., Press Release, U.S. Dep't of Just., United States Announces Settlement with Kentucky Ensuring Compliance with Voter Registration List Maintenance Requirements (July 5, 2018) <https://perma.cc/G2EZUUA5> (describing letters to all 44 states covered by the NVRA with requests for list maintenance information, but without demanding voter files).
-For this reason, too, the Complaint does not plausibly plead that DOJ has met the basis and purpose requirements of the CRA.
+As such, even if some portion of the voter file were necessary to investigate "Hawaii's compliance with federal election law," Compl. ¶ 19, the United States has not provided any justification for why the full unredacted voter file is necessary to carry out this purported purpose.
+For decades, DOJ has neither sought nor required a full and unredacted voter file in its investigations regarding NVRA compliance.
+See, e.g., Press Release, U.S. Dep't of Just., United States Announces Settlement with Kentucky Ensuring Compliance with Voter Registration List Maintenance Requirements (July 5, 2018), <https://perma.cc/G2EZUUA5> (describing letters to all 44 states covered by the NVRA with requests for list maintenance information, but without demanding voter files).
+The United States' failure to articulate the basis and the purpose for demanding the full and unredacted voter file is ground to hold its demand insufficient as a matter of law.